IFLI Management & Maintenance Fund

 Who can apply?

 Any organisation or group that seeks to benefit the natural, cultural or built heritage of the Inner Forth area or Inner Forth people and communities.
-Community groups and organisations who worked closely with and benefitted from IFLI projects are encouraged to apply.
+Whether you are a community group and organisation that worked closely with and benefitted from IFLI projects or a group that the IFLI project did not work with, you are encouraged to make an enquiry or apply.

 Where can funding be spent?

 On projects, activities or sites located within the Inner Forth Futures partnership area.
-Geographically, this includes parts of Stirling, Clackmannanshire, Falkirk and Fife local authority areas as shown in the map in the guidance note.
+Geographically, this includes parts of Stirling, Clackmannanshire, Falkirk and Fife local authority areas as shown on the map within the guidance note.

 What activities are eligible for funding?

 Activity that benefits the natural, cultural and built heritage of the Inner Forth or Inner Forth people and communities.
 The IFLI Management and Maintenance Fund is divided into two discrete pots, each with their own criteria.